 How to find an old friend online

-There are two main ways to find an old friend: do your own online search using free resources, or hire a professional to do the legwork for you.
+There are two main ways to find an old friend: do your own online search, or hire a professional to do the legwork for you.

 Your decision might depend on how hard the person is to track down, which “depends on how bad the person wants to not be found and the amount of stuff they have in various records,” said Jayne, owner of Virtus Group Investigations in Oregon City, Oregon.